-Magic Kitchen is a meal kit delivery company that provides frozen, chef-prepared meals suitable for every diet.
+Magic Kitchen is a meal kit delivery company that provides frozen, chef-prepared meals suitable for nearly every diet.
 It may help you save time on cooking and make it easier to adhere to certain dietary restrictions.

 In fact, Magic Kitchen offers multiple plans specifically designed for older adults, vegetarians, and people with conditions like kidney disease or type 2 diabetes.